Wärtsilä Vulnerability Disclosure Policy

 continuing to ensure safety and security of our customers.

 We have developed this policy to both reflect our corporate values and to uphold our responsibility to security researchers that are providing us with their expertise.

 - Wärtsilä customer digital channels

 We ask that all security researchers submit vulnerability reports only for the stated scope.
-Researchers who submit a vulnerability report to us will be given full credit on our website once the submission has been accepted and validated by our Product

 We do not permit anyone to perform any activity that could potentially cause harm to Wärtsilä or to our customers.
 If vulnerabilities are discovered, it is not allowed to pivot into to the internal network, access any confidential data or cause

 - Any vulnerability obtained through the compromise of a Wärtsilä customer or employee account

 - Attacks against the integrity of Wärtsilä customers

 - Vulnerabilities discoverable through automated scans which have not been verified manually